 Can I apply for Indefinite Leave to Remain after 5 years?

-Yes, you can apply for indefinite leave to remain after 5 years but there is a few limited Indefinite Leave to Remain visas which allows you to apply for ILR.
-If you have at least 5 years, or if you come to the United Kingdom under those visas categories, then you can also apply for ILR after 5 year living period in the UK.
+Yes, you can apply for indefinite leave to remain after 5 years but there is a few limited Indefinite Leave to Remain visas that allow you to apply for ILR.
+If you have at least 5 years, or if you come to the United Kingdom under those visas categories, then you can also apply for ILR after 5 years living period in the UK.

 Here are some of the visa routes you can apply under or combine together to meet the 5 years residency.
 Remember this list is not a full list and we can combine other categories.

 The immigration rules set out the categories that are allowed to grant you a settlement when you have completed a period of 5 years of residency in the UK.
 In some immigration categories, you will need to complete fewer periods of residency to secure UK Indefinite Leave to Remain ILR), for example, the Tier 1 Investor visa.